princedan-123/alx_travel_app_0x01/alx_travel_app/listings/README.md

 - UUIDs are used for better uniqueness and security in IDs.
 - Booking is a one-to-one relationship to ensure one booking per listing at a time.
 - Timezone-aware datetimes are expected if `USE_TZ = True` in `settings.py`.

+📦 API Views: ListingView and BookingView
+In this project, we've created two API views using Django REST Framework's ModelViewSet to manage the Listing and Booking models.

+ModelViewSet is a high-level class provided by DRF that automatically provides implementations for all the standard CRUD operations (Create, Retrieve, Update, Delete, and List).
+This saves time and avoids writing repetitive boilerplate code.
+### These are the endpoints

+- GET /listings/ → List all listings

+- POST /listings/ → Create a new listing

+- GET /listings/<id>/ → Retrieve a specific listing

+- PUT /listings/<id>/ → Update a listing

+- DELETE /listings/<id>/ → Delete a listing